Blake Ricciuto: Canadian S.C

-Rockdale City FC
+Rockdale City Suns

-After an unsuccessful trial with Sydney FC following his stint in Uruguay even though impressing in a trial match against Belconnen Ricciuto signed at Rockdale City Suns FC where he became a household name and a cult hero because of his David Luiz like hair.
+After an unsuccessful trial with Sydney FC following his stint in Uruguay even though impressing in a trial match against Belconnen Ricciuto signed at Rockdale City Suns on 19 January 2016 where he became a household name and a cult hero because of his David Luiz like hair.
 The 3 years at the club he was named player of the year twice and also team of the year of the NPL twice as well.
 He was a stand out performer in the FFA CUP game against Sydney FC.
 He was very unfortunate to not be snapped up by an A league side.

 Brunei DPMM

-After having a great season with Rockdale City FC Ricciuto attended a trial at Brunei DPMM FC and was signed by the club for the 2019 season.
+After having a great season with Rockdale City Suns, Ricciuto attended a trial at Brunei DPMM and was signed by the club on 3 January 2019 for the 2019 season.
 He played a major role in the Bruneian club's title-winning season as a starter, scoring nine goals from midfield.
 He was named in the Singapore Premier League and Straits times Team of the Year and received Player of the Month and Goal of the month award for April.
 After leaving DPMM, he was poised to move to Vélez CF in Spain, but due to administration delays in his native Australia he was not registered in time for the start of the season.

-Tanjong Pagar FC
+Tanjong Pagar United

-After the Vélez CF deal fell through Ricciuto signed with Singapore Premier League club Tanjong Pagar United until the end of the season.
+After the Vélez CF deal fell through, Ricciuto signed with Singapore Premier League club Tanjong Pagar United in January 2021 until the end of the season.

 Ricciuto got off to a great start with Tanjong Pagar scoring on his debut for the club against Geylang in the opening 2021 fixture in round 1.
 He went to score another goal that season against Young Lions and finishing the season as the clubs leading assist taker with 6 assists next to his name.

-After the 2021 season Ricciuto announced that he wouldn't be returning to Tanjong Pagar in search of a different challenge.
-He mentioned in a podcast that he had agreed to a deal at Indonesian club Persik Kediri but prior to travelling to Indonesia he contracted COVID and the club wasn't able to go ahead with the deal.
-With this happening Ricciuto announce his return to Tanjong Pagar as the last foreign signing for 2022, he once again got off to a great start by starting round 1 with a Man of the Match performance with future champions Albirex Nigata leading them to a 2-0 victory, He later went on to have a standout season finishing the season as second leading goalscorer for the club with 7 goals with 5 of those goals coming in 5 consecutive games.
+After the 2021 season, Ricciuto announced that he wouldn't be returning to Tanjong Pagar United in search of a different challenge.
+He mentioned in a podcast that he had agreed to a deal at Indonesian club Persik Kediri but prior to travelling to Indonesia he contracted COVID-19 and the club wasn't able to go ahead with the deal.
+With this happening, Ricciuto announce his return to Tanjong Pagar United as the last foreign signing for 2022, he once again got off to a great start by starting round 1 with a Man of the Match performance with future champions Albirex Nigata leading them to a 2-0 victory, He later went on to have a standout season finishing the season as second leading goalscorer for the club with 7 goals with 5 of those goals coming in 5 consecutive games.

 He has been announced to return for a third straight year at Tanjong Pagar as one of their key players.

+Rockdale Ilinden

+After spending three years in Singapore, Ricciuto returned to Sydney, Australia and joined Rockdale Ilinden on 7 February 2024.